50 big and small things worth getting rid of this spring

 Unrecognized foods in the freezer

-If at first glance you cannot determine what is in this convolution of foil, then feel free to throw it away.
-In addition, not all products retain their shape and consistency after freezing - for example, porridge-like salmon can hardly look appetizing.
+If you can't tell at first glance what's in this foil roll, feel free to throw it away.
+In addition, not all products retain their shape and texture after freezing - for example, mushy salmon can hardly look appetizing.

 Kitchen Appliances

-If you bought, say, a waffle iron or juicer, and used it only a couple of times, then you should not continue to store it - give it to someone else.
+If you bought, say, a waffle maker or a juicer, and only used it a couple of times, then you should not continue to keep it - give it to someone else.

 Fancy Bakeware

-Yes, you can bake these cupcakes in the form of flowers, but if you do this once a year, it is better to get rid of this baking dish and use the classic universal form.
+Yes, you know how to bake these flower-shaped cupcakes, but if you do it once a year, then it's better to get rid of this baking dish and use the classic universal one.

 Extra circles